evidentlyai/evidently/docs/book/reports/num-target-drift.md

 ![](../.gitbook/assets/num_targ_drift_behavior_by_feature.png)

-If you click on any feature in the table, you get an overview of its behavior.&#x20;
+If you click on any feature in the table, you get an overview of its behavior.

 The plot shows how **feature values relate to the target (prediction) values** and if there are differences between the datasets.
 It helps explore if they can explain the target (prediction) shift.